novel-zlood/novel-zlood.github.io/source/_posts/site/site-15.md

 I experimented with everything I could.

-Since it’s a practice match.
+After all, it was a practice match.

-Of course, I made a lot of mistakes.
+Naturally, there were a lot of mistakes.

-But despite my mistakes, Coach Pedro’s expression while watching the game seemed particularly bright.
+But despite my mistakes, Coach Pedro's expression seemed particularly bright as he watched the game.

 “Good movement!
 Move more aggressively!
-Minho!”
+Mino!”

-Even when I failed in dribbling, he smiled with satisfaction and praised me to move more actively.
+Even when I failed in dribbling, he smiled contentedly and praised me to move more actively.

 Thanks to that, I could move with confidence.

-Eventually, the first half of the practice match ended.
+Soon, the first half of the practice match ended.

-2 assists.
+Two assists.

 I didn’t score, but.